valeriosouza/post-notification/readme.txt

 = Now we are in: =

-8 languages:
+10 languages:

-English
+- English

-Portuguese
+- Portuguese

-French
+- French

-Polish
+- Polish

-German
+- German

-Spanish
+- Spanish

-Dutch
+- Dutch

-Chinese
+- Chinese
+- Italian
+- Czech

 = Want to help? =